wilsonliaows/docs/formulas/number-formulas.md

 ## The exponential (\*\*) operator

-Right hand operand to the power of left hand operand.
+Left hand operand to the power of the right hand operand.

 ### Example
 | Example      | Result      | Type     |